Twin TQFTs and Frobenius algebras: Introduction

-A diagram obtained by resolving all crossings of $L$ is a disjoint union of webs.
-A web is a planar oriented graph with $2k, k\geq 0$ bivalent vertices near which the two incident edges are oriented either towards the vertex or away from it.
-The simplest closed webs are depicted in~\eqref{eq:examples_webs}.
+We briefly review below the gadgets used in \cite{CC0, CC1}.
+A \textit{web} is a planar graph with bivalent vertices near which the two incident edges are oriented either towards the vertex or away from it.
+Webs without vertices, thus oriented circles, are also allowed.
+Examples of webs are depicted in~\eqref{eq:examples_webs}.
+A \textit{foam} (also called \textit{singular cobordism}) is an abstract cobordism between webs---regarded up to boundary-preserving isotopies---and has \textit{singular arcs} (and/or \textit{singular circles}) where orientations disagree, and near which the facets incident with a certain singular arc are compatibly oriented, inducing an orientation on that arc.
+Examples of such cobordisms are given in~\eqref{eq:examples_singcobordisms} (the red curves in a singular cobordism diagram are singular arcs/circles).

-A foam is an abstract cobordisms between such webs---regarded up to boundary-preserving isotopy---and has \textit{singular arcs} (and/or \textit{singular circles}) where orientations disagree, and near which the facets incident with a certain singular arc are compatibly oriented, inducing an orientation on that arc.
-The presence of these singular arcs (circles) is the reason for the second name of foams, namely singular cobordisms.
-Examples of such cobordisms are given in~\eqref{eq:examples_singcobordisms}.
-The category of foams is denoted by \textbf{Foams}.
+The author arrives at webs and foams by considering a link diagram $L$ (we talk here about links instead of tangles just for simplicity) and resolving each crossing in $L$ in one of the following ways:

-The construction of the universal $\mf{sl}(2)$ foam link cohomology is in the spirit of Bar-Natan's approach~\cite{BN2} to local Khovanov homology, with the difference that it uses webs and foams modulo a finite set of relations $\ell.$ From these relations, one obtains certain isomorphisms of webs in $\textbf{Foams}_{/\ell}$ (see~\cite[Corollary 1]{CC1}) allowing the removal of adjacent bivalent vertices satisfying some extra condition, and replacing each web by an isomorphic web containing exactly two vertices or, better, no vertices at all.
-Hence vertices are just some artifacts whose presence yields a homology theory for links which is functorial under link cobordisms with no sign ambiguity.
+Then she associates to $L$ a `formal' chain complex [L], whose objects are formally graded webs, and whose morphisms are formal linear combinations of foams.
+When considered as an object in the category of complexes of foams modulo a certain set of local relations, $[L]$ is an up-to-homotopy invariant of $L$.
+The jump from the geometric setup to an algebraic one, allowing to obtain a cohomology theory, is done via a `tautological' functor' similar to the one used in ~\cite{BN2}.

-The original Khovanov homology relies on a 2D TQFT, but the $\mf{sl}(2)$ foam link cohomology uses a ``tautological functor", as the 1-manifolds in the underlying theory are not oriented circles but piecewise oriented circles.
-Therefore, some type of extended 2D TQFT defined on foams would be quite desirable to have at hand for the foam cohomology theory for links/knots.
+There are many similarities between the algebraic structure of the category of open-closed cobordisms and certain relations satisfied by the singular cobordisms, although the two types of cobordisms are topologically different.
+The original Khovanov homology relies on a 2D TQFT, and it would be quite desirable and refreshing to have some kind of TQFT defined on foams/singular cobordisms, and use it to obtain another method for defining the universal $\mf{sl}(2)$ foam cohomology theory (specifically, the purely topological one---with no dots on cobordisms---discussed in \cite{CC2}, Section 4), and a generalization of the Khovanov homology.
+In particular, this would provide us with knowledge of the algebraic structure that governs this cohomology theory that provides a properly functorial Khovanov homology theory.